 Breakfast & Dinner

-Around the Bärenkopf.
-The Bärenkopf is the dramatic mountain which dominates the southern end of the Achensee.
-The summit is beyond the grade, but there are views just as good, if not better, on the lower paths which we follow.
-Our walk starts and ends at the top cable car station of the Karwendellift above Pertisau.
+The grade 6 group walk starts and ends at the top cable car station above Pertisau.
 An easy path takes us to the mountain café at the Bärenbadalm.
-From here we ascend steeply, mostly through open alpine woodland, with plenty of places to stop and admire the panoramic views, to a ridge at just under 1900m.
-We descend this beautiful broad grassy ridge with classic views to the north of the Achensee, with the option for an afternoon break at the Weißenbachalm mountain restaurant.
+From here we ascend steeply, mostly through open woodland, with plenty of places to stop and admire the panoramic valley views, to a ridge at just under 1900m.
+From here there is some light scrambling before the easy final ascent to the summit.
+The sweeping views from the top, over the Achensee, the Karwendel mountains to the west and the Rofan range to the east are magnificent.
+We descend a beautiful broad grassy ridge with classic views to the north of the Achensee, with the option for lunch or an afternoon break at the Weißenbachalm mountain restaurant.

 We say goodbye to Austria and transfer to Munich airport for our return flight home.